prashant31191/meets-android/README.md

 - Direct contact with Meets programmers to resolve issues.

 # Learn more

 You can learn more about Meets in the official web page, <http://meets.io/>, and in the [API documentation](http://meets.io/docs)

 # How to install

+> **WARNING:**
+>
-> **WARNING:** _Note that this is a alpha version of Meets so it's not intended to use in productions environments.
-We are working hard to have a stable version as soon as possible._
+>_Note that this is a alpha version of Meets so it's not intended to use in productions environments.
+>We are working hard to have a stable version as soon as possible._
+>
+> _Also note that all data sent and retrieved to/from the server goes in plain text.
+If you want to use Meets to work
+> with sensitive information be sure to be under a secure connection._

 We are working hard to make the installation process as easy as possible.
 Future releases will be published in Maven central repository so you will only have to add the Meets library dependency to your project.